FearoXHD/FearoXHD/README.md

 ### About me

 - 📍 From Germany
-- 🖥️ Working with Angular, Python, and Blender
+- 🖥️ Working with Angular, C++, and Blender
 - 📖 Currently learning more about IoT and embedded systems
 - 🛠️ Enjoy building small tools, web apps, and game ideas